 Jerry Vilakazi, chief executive of Business Unity South Africa, said Dos Santos’s visit had been very positive for both countries and that while there was similar enthusiasm after Zuma’s visit to Angola in August 2009 there were “concrete developments” on this occasion.

 “There has definitely been progress since the president’s visit.
+Then, we were still trying to test out business opportunities and understand the Angolan environment,” he said.

 “Some South African companies have had their fingers burned in Angola.
 But the difference now is that we feel able to put these issues on the table and discuss them openly.”